Loading [MathJax]/jax/output/SVG/jax.js

 In a previous article I showed that the inference rules of propositional logic can be obtained from probability calculus.
 But actually, we can obtain much more, and even explain why most people don’t think the propositional logic way.

 In this article, we will see that there is more to the traditional implication than it seems in the framework of propositional logic.
-Using probability calculus and bayesian inference, we will show why most people mistakenly use the implication… and show that they are not completely mistaken after all.
+Using probability calculus and bayesian inference, we will show why most people mistakenly use the AB implication… and show that they are not completely mistaken after all.

 Let’s take an example.
 Yesterday evening, my friend Bob was on his way to a party.
 He told me this: “If I can kiss Alice during the party, I will go to the cinema with her tomorrow evening”.
 I haven’t met Bob since the party, but a friend saw Alice and him at the cinema’s evening projection today.